-GM doesn’t have a factory in Silicon Valley making cars, it has a brain trust working on GM’s most advanced automotive software.
+GM doesn’t have a factory in Silicon Valley making cars, it has a brain trust working on GM’s most advanced automotive software: autonomous vehicles, electric vehicles, and so on.
 GM is there so it can take advantage of this critical mass, and achieve a competitive advantage through innovation.
 And it realizes that recruiting the best software engineers means recruiting in Silicon Valley.
 (It also means recognizing that a silicon valley is far more appealing than… Detroit.)

 While Critical Mass as a concept is important on an industry or geographical level, it is also useful at the corporate level, albeit with a different name: Focus.
 The more focused an organization is, the greater the “internal” critical mass: people work towards tighter common goals, less effort is spent on extraneous activities, and external branding becomes tighter.

 The concepts of Focus and Critical Mass work at the personal level as well.
 Think about it: do all of your activities mesh together into a critical mass?
 Or are they so disjointed and unrelated that developing a synergy benefit from your efforts is just about impossible?
 This week, spend a few minutes considering where you need to develop stronger focus, and spend less time on those things that weaken it.